World Association of Kickboxing Organizations: History

 In 1977, WAKO was founded in Europe and formulated the rules and regulations acting as the Kickboxing Federation of the World.
 It was founded by American Kickboxing promoter Mike Anderson, and his friend, German Kickboxing promoter Georg Brueckner.
 WAKO was officially registered in Zurich, Switzerland and become the largest unified kickboxing organization in the world.

 In 2006, the International Amateur Kickboxing Sports Association (I.A.K.S.A) and WAKO merged under the umbrella of WAKO, making its acceptance possible by the General Association of International Sports Federations (G.A.I.S.F) as the governing body for the sport of Kickboxing.
-WAKO offers 7 different styles: Points Fighting, light-contact, full-contact, kick-light, low-kick, K1-style, and musical forms.
-Today WAKO can count on 126 affiliated nations in the five continents, with 95 officially recognized by their respective Sports or Olympic Council.

 WAKO became a member of Sport Accord and was officially recognized as the official Kickboxing governing body by Sport Accord, Olympic Council of Asia, WADA and the International World Games Association.
 Kickboxing is included in World Combat Games, Asian Indoor Games, and the Martial Arts Games (promoted by OCA) in the 2017 International World Games.
 WAKO has five continental divisions functioning under the auspices of the WAKO International Federation which are WAKO Europe, WAKO Pan America, WAKO Asia, WAKO Oceania and WAKO Africa.
 WAKO hosts its ordinary General Assemblies in Antalya, Turkey.

 In 1991, WAKO PRO was officially established during a WAKO Board meeting in Spain.
 After a their career as amateurs in the organization, fighters were now able to continue as professional fighters in WAKO Pro.